YohananTzeviyah/LibreMaple-Client/code-guidelines.md

 * Minimize allocations in general.
 Use the stack (don't overflow it, though, of course).
-* `std::regex` is good, but please don't use regex for simple things or when you really just need a more complex hand-written parser.
+* `std::regex` is good, but please don't use regex for simple things or when you really just need a more complex hand-written parser or a parser library.
 * Use `gsl::string_span` for when you need something *like* a `std::string_view`, but want to mutate the string being viewed.
 * When working with time, use `std::chrono`.
 * `using namespace std;` is bad, and you should feel bad.
 "Use" as needed.
+  Things that originate from the standard library should have the marker `std::`, and likewise for other foreign namespaces.
 * Pure functions should have the `[[nodiscard]]` attribute.
 Other functions may have a use for the attribute as well; use your judgement.
 * Don't use `std::endl`.
 Use `'\n'` instead.